byudevelopers/CheetCode/LOG.md

 Garrett (Stash): Implement spaced repetition (ts-frs).

 Aaron & Alison: Make landing page for un-authenticated people.
 Figuring out the protected routes.

+11/20:

+Orion: Expand dataset to all leetcode questions

+Alison: Modify the practice page to handle the new data in the dataset

+Garrett: Purchase domain name and begin to configure CI / CD pipeline.
+And refactor here and there